email format sample

 Dear Ms. Johnson,

 I hope you’re doing well.
-I would like to request a meeting to discuss the progress of the ongoing project.
+I want to request a meeting to discuss the progress of the ongoing project.
 It would be great to align on the next steps and ensure we are on track to meet our deadlines.

 Could you please let me know your availability next week?
 I am flexible and can adjust my schedule to suit your convenience.